Hartlepool United v Cambridge United

 to keep up to date.

-Tickets for all areas of the ground for Saturday’s game remain on sale from the Club’s Ticket Office up to kick-off, while online sales will end at 12noon on Friday 26th August.
+Tickets for all areas of the ground will remain on sale up until kick-off from the Club’s Main Ticket Office on Clarence Road.

-Two new cash-only Matchday Ticket Offices are opening for the first time this weekend – one is situated on the Clarence Road side of the Prostate Cancer UK Stand and the other is on the Niramax Stand.
-These will open at 1pm and remain open until kick-off.
+Two cash-only Matchday Ticket Offices will be open – one is situated on the Clarence Road side of the Prostate Cancer UK Stand and the other is on the Niramax Stand.
+These will open at 1.15pm and remain open until kick-off.

 Fans wishing to make card purchases of tickets must report to the main Ticket Office.

-Pools have been installed as 11/10 favourites for three points on Saturday, with visitors Newport a 13/5 shot and the draw is priced at 23/10 with our friends at Sky Bet
+Pools are rated a 15/8 shot for all three points this weekend, with visitors Cambridge installed as 7/5 favourites and the draw priced at 23/10 with our friends at Sky Bet